matomo-org/matomo/misc/internal-docs/content-tracking.md

 We would detect two new content blocks in this example.

 Please note: In case you have enabled to only track visible content blocks we will respect this.
 In case it contains a content block that was already tracked we will not track it again.

-#### `enableTrackOnlyVisibleContent(checkOnSroll, timeIntervalInMs)`
-If you enable to track only visible content we will only track an impression if a content block is actually visible.
-With visible we mean the content block has been in the view port, it is actually in the DOM and is not hidden via CSS (opacity, visibility, display, ...).

-* Optionally you can tell us to rescan the DOM automatically after each scroll event by passing `checkOnSroll=true`.
-We will then check whether the previously hidden content blocks are visible now and if so track the impression.
-  * Parameter defaults to boolean `true` if not specified.
-  * As the scroll event is triggered after each pixel scrolling would be very slow when checking for new visible content blocks each time the event is triggered.
-Instead we are checking every 100ms whether a scroll event was triggered and if so we scan the DOM for new visible content blocks
-  * Note: If a content block is placed within a scrollable element (`overflow: scroll`), we do currently not attach an event in case the user scrolls within this element.
-This means we would not detect that such an element becomes visible.
-* Optionally you can tell us to rescan the entire DOM for new impressions every X milliseconds by passing `timeIntervalInMs=500` (rescan DOM every 500ms).
-  * If parameter is not set, a default interval sof 750ms will be used.
-  * Rescanning the entire DOM and detecting the visible state of content blocks can take a while depending on the browser and amount of content
-  * We do not really rescan every X milliseconds.
-We will schedule the next rescan after a previous scan has finished.
-So if it takes 20ms to scan the DOM and you tell us to rescan every 50ms it can actually take 70ms.
-  * In case your frames per second goes down you might want to increase this value
-* If you do not want us to perform any checks you can either call `trackContentImpressions()` manually at any time to rescan the entire DOM or `trackContentImpressionsWithinNode()` to check only a specific part of the DOM for visible content blocks.

-It is recommended to call this method once before any call to `trackContentImpressions` or `trackContentImpressionsWithinNode()`.
-If you call this method more than once it does not have any effect.

-#### `trackVisibleContentImpressions(checkOnSroll, timeIntervalInMs)`

-Is a shorthand for calling `enableTrackOnlyVisibleContent()` and `trackContentImpressions()`.

 #### trackContentInteractionNode(domNode, contentInteraction)